 Licensing involves a demonstration of worthiness in two distinct areas:

 The second area is a demonstration of worthiness to practice law.
-Because law is a public profession, and because the degree of harm a lawyer, once licensed, can inflict is substantial, decisions about who should be admitted to practice law are made carefully by bar examining boards.
-Bar examiners seek background information concerning each applicant that is relevant to the appropriateness of granting a professional credential.
+Because law is a public profession, and because the degree of harm a lawyer can inflict is substantial, decisions about who should be admitted to practice law are carefully made by bar examiners.
+Bar examiners conduct a thorough, comprehensive investigation of each applicant before admitting them to practice law in their state/jurisdiction.

-The key to the character and fitness review component of the bar exam is full disclosure of information requested of each candidate.
-Most states review your driving record, employment history, credit status, physical and mental health status, and general compliance with the law.
-State bar examiners will compare your admissions application with your bar form disclosures.
+The key to the character and fitness review is full disclosure of information.
+Most reviewers consider your driving record, employment history, credit status, physical and mental health status, and general compliance with the law.
+State bar examiners compare your law school admissions application with your bar form disclosures.
 In your last semester, you should check to be certain that you have been fully forthcoming to the law school with information pertaining to your past.
-When in doubt, please consult with Professor Robert Tuttle ([email protected]) for confidential advising on whether a disclosure should be made.
+To make a supplemental disclosure, students can complete the Supplemental Disclosure Google Form.
+Students can also meet with Assistant Dean of Students Jason Belk.
+To schedule a meeting, students can use his Calendly link.
+Students unsure whether a disclosure needs to be made can consult with Professor Robert Tuttle ([email protected]) for confidential advising.

 If you have already secured employment, contact your employer to determine their policy on bar admission and expense reimbursement, and whether they designate the state bar you should take.
 Some employers will only reimburse bar courses and exam fees for states in which they have an office.
 As a general rule, employers understand that once you are licensed in another jurisdiction, for a fee you can waive into another UBE state as long as you have earned a specified minimum score.